JasmineOuO/MeaningfulNonsense/src/pages/blog/02-04-2020-finding-meaningful-connections.md

 # 2. Contribute to the Conversation

 The second lesson I learned was that you always have _the choice_ to be a puppet in a conversation.
 You can either be stringed along the conversation or direct it.
 When I was younger, whenever I didn’t like the topic or when I felt isolated from a conversation, I never made an effort to change the situation.
 But I realized that when you actually include yourself in the conversation, it makes a huge difference.
 It may sound obvious but when you are someone who spent years training your mind to please other people, it feels uncomfortable to speak for yourself.
-It was once second nature for me to filter my words to fit their opinions, but in the end, they will not be a true friend or a real relationship that you are trying to grow.
-Overall, in order to plant true friendships, you should be learning things about one another instead of trying to pass the time with trivial conversation that will waste everyone’s time.
+It was once second nature for me to filter my words to fit their opinions, but in the end, it made the relationship feel forced and unnatural.
+Therefore, the next time you find yourself not enjoying the direction of a conversation, redirect and change the topic.
+But remember to be respectful as well and not just cut people off whenever it doesn't relate to you.
+However, if your "friends" reject it or don't value your opinion, then that is good sign that you should not be around these people.

 # 3. Friendships Are Not Set in Stone

 Lastly, don’t be hypnotized into this idea that you are trapped to a certain friend group.
 I used to feel weird if I befriend people from other cliques, but I learned that it’s all in your head.
 I often don’t befriend the entire friend group but I often find really meaningful friendships from certain people in other cliques and thinking back on it, if I was held back by my own hesitation, I would not have grown so many friendships in the four years of high school.

-## **_But how do we determine if we are forming a meaningful friendship or if we are just wasting our time?_**
+## _**But how do we determine if we are forming a meaningful friendship or if we are just wasting our time?**_

 # A. You Shouldn't Feel Drained